IVF & embryo transfer – how to prepare?

 Endometrium comes from the Greek words Endo (inside) and Metra (uterus), it is the host of the embryo and the place where life grows, develops and lives until birth.

-Implantation does not just happen at any time during a woman’s menstrual cycle, it can only take place during a very specific timeframe, which is medically referred to as the window of implantation.
+Implantation does not just happen at any time during a woman’s menstrual cycle, it can only take place during a specific timeframe, which is medically referred to as the window of implantation.
 During this window, the uterus is at maximum receptivity.
-In order to establish an endometrium which is optimal to receive and accept an embryo, several specific determinants, such as hormonal or immunological factors, need to coincide.
+To establish an endometrium which is optimal to receive and accept an embryo, several specific determinants, such as hormonal or immunological factors, need to coincide.

 Endometrial receptivity can be assessed via ultrasound, hysteroscopy (biopsy) and hormonal receptors, checked through blood and uterine analysis.
 ERA (Endometrial Receptivity Array) testing can also help infertility specialists understand further receptivity information, especially in patients whose cycles have repeatedly failed following the transfer of a good quality embryo.
 By using a small sample of endometrial tissue, the ERA test can help medical teams establish the best day for transferring the embryo.